directus-labs/guest-authoring/do-apps/index.md

 8. For database connection settings, you have two options.
-You can either utilize Digital Ocean's predefined variables or stipulate your own.
+You can either utilize Digital Ocean's predefined variables or use the connection settings found on the managed db page.
 If you wish to delve deeper into Digital Ocean's environment variables, consult their [documentation](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/).
 Additionally, don't forget to incorporate the CA certificate, available within the database connection settings.